PlasmaPy/hack.plasmapy.org/pages/install.md

-title: Installing Python for Plasma Hack Week
+title: Installing Software for Plasma Hack Week
 hidetitle: True

-# Installing Python for Plasma Hack Week
+# Installing Python

 The following sets of instructions are intended to get us set up with Python for the Plasma Hack Week.

+*Note: these instructions are evolving.*

 ## Installation with Anaconda Navigator (recommended)